-Paul Lee is an independent consultant on ESG and stewardship.
+Paul Lee is the Head of Stewardship and Sustainable Investment Strategy at Redington.
 He has worked for the last 20 years as a specialist in engagement and stewardship, helping build businesses and develop best practice over that time.
 He was part of the small team that created and built the Hermes Equity Ownership Service (EOS) business, worked as Head of Investment Affairs for the UK’s National Association of Pension Funds (NAPF, now the PLSA) and most recently was Head of Corporate Governance – Stewardship at Aberdeen Asset Management, leaving following the merger with Standard Life.

 He now advises investors, both asset owners and fund managers, on ESG and stewardship matters, as well as assisting companies to understand investor needs.
 He is an independent consultant to the Investor Forum, a group founded by UK institutional investors to enable them to deliver more effective change through collective engagement.
 He has also been leading a project on behalf of the Principles for Responsible Investment (PRI) and other investor groups on climate change and financial reporting.
 Throughout 2019 he was a member of the secretariat of the Brydon Review into the Quality and Effectiveness of Audit, ensuring that the investor voice was fully heard on those critical issues.